 More and more people are attending private rehab at The Providence Projects as a result of cannabis addiction.
 This is due to a variety of factors, but we know for sure that cannabis has become socially acceptable and importantly, incredibly potent.
 The strength of the drug has had a direct impact on the increase in mental health problems and a difficulty in breaking the habit for so many people.

 Many cannabis users that present for drug rehab cannot go a day without cannabis.
 Without cannabis, they become agitated, angry, and anxious and find it incredibly difficult to sleep; it has become their coping mechanism for life.

-The rehab programme for cannabis has been carefully designed to help the individual stop, address the underlying issues and develop the ability to live and cope with life without having the need to return to cannabis.
+The drug rehabilitation programme for cannabis has been carefully designed to help the individual stop, address the underlying issues and develop the ability to live and cope with life without having the need to return to cannabis.